-Uralla Shire LSPS has been prepared in accordance with the requirements of Section 3.9 of the Environmental Planning and Assessment Act 1979 (refer over the page for legislative context).
+Uralla Shire LSPS has been prepared in accordance with the requirements of Section 3.9 of the Environmental Planning and Assessment Act 1979.
 It will inform the development of Council's Local Environmental Plan (LEP) and Development Control Plan (DCP), broader Council policies and strategies, and the assessment of planning proposals for changes to Council's planning controls (refer to Figure 1).